marxin/texi2rst-generated/sphinx/gccint/option-specification-files.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: option specification files, optc-gen.awk

 .. _options:

-.. index:: option specification files

-.. index:: optc-gen.awk

 Option specification files
 --------------------------